Key Difference between Aggregation and Composition

 The composition is a special case of Aggregation that helps you to specify a whole-part relationship between the composition class and a subordinate (part) class.

-Difference between Aggregation and Composition
+Difference between Aggregation and Composition in UML

 Here is the main difference between Aggregation and Composition: